Reading Test at your US Citizenship Interview

 • Abraham Lincoln freed the slaves.

-• Alaska is the largest U.S. state.
+• Alaska is the largest US state.

 • Citizens can vote.